gummyworm/monster/docs/debugger.md

 instruction is a subroutine call (`JSR`), execution continues until the instruction _after_ the `JSR` (after the subroutine returns).

-This command is considered somewhat dangerous because this command doesn't trace the execution.
-If the subroutine that is stepped over runs a JAM instruction, the processor will halt.
-Because the overhead of tracing is fairly high, this may be worth the risk.
-Especiallly if you are calling routines that are trusted such as those in the KERNAL or BASIC ROM.

 #### STEP OUT (`y`)

-Step _out_ is different from the other STEP commands in that it runs by tracing.
 The step out command traces the program until the next RTS instruction.
-The RTS instruction is run and control then returns to the debug session.
+The RTS instruction is run and control then returns to the debugger.

-#### GO (`C= + g`)

-The go command begins execution and returns to the debugger only when a breakpoint is encountered or when RUN/STOP is pressed.

 #### TRACE (`t`)

-Trace is similar to `GO`, but the debugger executes the program as a series of STEPs instead of running the program binary directly.
+Trace executes the program as a series of STEPs until the user indicates we should halt the trace by pressing the `RESTORE` key.

-This is useful because it allows the debugger to break if any watched memory location is accessed or if a JAM would occur.
+### Free Run (GO) (`C= + g`)

+The `GO` command begins execution and returns to the debugger only when a breakpoint is encountered or when RUN/STOP is pressed.
+Unlike any of the step/trace commands, Go will _not_ simulate anything.
+Control is given entirely over to the user program.
+This could be dangerous, but is likely necessary in many cases.
+A nearly finished game, for example, will require the user gives over control to the program in order to play that game.

 #### NOTES ON MEMORY SWAPPING